Swapping Seats has been commissioned by Rail Projects Victoria in partnership with Bicycle Network

 - Actively pursue Phase II of the National Heavy Braking Strategy with a view to adopt a new Australian Design Rule by 2017.

-The Australian Trucking Association recommends to its members that they fit the rails to their vehicles.
+The Australian Trucking Association (ATA) recommends that members fit side underrun protection to their vehicles.

-While many trucking companies are taking their own measures to reduce risks and improve fields of vision, the Federal Government has the authority to ensure the measures a compulsory.
+While many trucking companies are taking their own measures to reduce risks and improve fields of vision, the Commonwealth Government has the authority to ensure the measures are compulsory and mandated.